 Cholesterol doesn’t have to be big and scary- it’s very manageable with a good naturopathic approach.
-Stay tuned for the next blog entry with a perfect sample diet plan you can follow to help move your cholesterol levels in the right direction.
+See Cholesterol part 2 for a perfect sample diet plan you can follow to help move your cholesterol levels in the right direction.

 - Textbook of Natural Medicine by Pizzorno & Murray.
 Churchill Livingstone: 1999;